 After your apprenticeship, you can complete Certificate IV in Plumbing Services to study building and construction courses.
-This qualification equips you with the desirable knowledge, and skills to become a licensed plumber.
+This qualification equips you with the desired knowledge and skills to become a licensed plumber.

 7. Steps To Become A Plumber In Australia

-You need to be a licensed plumber to legally provide your services in Australia.
-Below is a stepwise guide to help you obtain a plumbing license in Australia.
+Below is a stepwise guide to help you obtain a plumbing license in Australia:

 The career of a plumber commences with an apprenticeship.
-Often students ask how long is a plumbing apprenticeship in Australia?
+Often students ask how long a plumbing apprenticeship in Australia is.

-It takes 4 years to complete the training under the administration of registered plumbing professional.
-The program instills the necessary skills to operate self-sufficiently in this field.
+It takes four years to complete the training under the administration of registered plumbing professional.
+The program instils the necessary skills to operate self-sufficiently in this field.